Welcome to Norway!

 Moving to Norway

-Then you must fill in the form Notification of a move to Norway.
-You must also submit supporting documents that show that you have a right of residence in Norway, and that you’re going to live here for six months or more.
-Such supporting documents can, for example, be an employment contract, and either a tenancy agreement or a house purchase contract.
+When you attend your appointment, you must bring supporting documents that show that you have a right of residence in Norway and that you’re going to live here for six months or more.
+Such supporting documents can, for example, be an employment contract or a contract showing that you own or rent a property.

-• If your report of a move is not approved, you will not receive a national identity number.
-You’ll continue to use your D number.
+- If your report of a move is not approved, you will not receive a national identity number.
+You’ll continue to use your D number if you have one.

 If you move to a new address in Norway, you must report the move to the Tax Administration.
 We must have your correct address to be able to send you important information.